 Caltrans should convene advisory committees to help guide the direction and development of the CTP.
 The primary role of the committees would be to act in an advisory capacity for the purpose of providing guidance, information, and recommendations to Caltrans related to specialized transportation planning concerns and priorities throughout the development of the CTP.
 Advisory Committees should have clearly defined responsibilities and objectives, should include a diverse group of representatives from various governmental agencies, stakeholders, and advocacy groups, and should be a manageable size to facilitate decision-making.
-For an example of the membership composition of the advisory committees utilized in the development of past CTPs please see Appendix D - Past Advisory Committee Participants.
+For an example of the membership composition of the advisory committees utilized in the development of past CTPs please see Appendix E - Past Advisory Committee Participants.
+Caltrans should utilize existing advisory committees as appropriate, such as the Interagency Equity Advisory Committee that serves to advise the state transportation agencies on equity and engagement policy.